rowangithub/DOrder/README.md

 		To try an example, run ./msolve.py -no_hoflag -reachability ./tests/reachability/binarysearchtree.ml

-2. You should be able to observe some specifications inferred for each function in binarysearchtree.ml from your command line interface, which we will explain below.
-If you prefer to observe the output in a file, add "-dump_specs" parameters:
+2. You should be able to observe specifications inferred for each function in _binarysearchtree_ from your command line interface, which will be explained below.
+If you prefer to observe the output in a file, add "-dump_specs" parameter, you can then read the synthesized specifications in a file "./specifications.txt".

-		./msolve.py -no_hoflag -reachability -dump_specs ./tests/reachability/binarysearchtree.ml
+		e.g. ./msolve.py -no_hoflag -reachability -dump_specs ./tests/reachability/binarysearchtree.ml
-		You then can read the synthesized specifications in a local file "./specifications.txt".

 3. We also support the inference and verification of shape-data specifications.
 For example, we can infer and verify functional correctness specifications for classic list sorting algorithms (e.g. quicksort, mergesort and heapsort) or